 As a DUI Defense Lawyer, I am frequently asked the question of whether one who's been arrested for a DUI should submit to chemical testing (breath, blood, or urine).
 To generalize with a simple yes or no is unfortunately not the correct answer.
-Indeed, whether to submit or not to chemical tests depends on a number of factors that most people just don't think about before they are pulled over for a Wheaton DUI
+Indeed, whether to submit or not to chemical tests depends on a number of factors that most people just don't think about before they are pulled over for a Wheaton DUI.

 Watch this blog over the next several weeks and we'll try to go through scenarios where it makes sense to submit and other scenarios where it does not make sense.
 In today's installment, we discuss the situation when you've already decided firmly to refuse and the police won't seem to take "no" for an answer.
 In this situation, even if the Police threaten you with obtaining a warrant - indeed - even if they have a warrant to take your blood by force - if you've decided to refuse stick with it.
 A steadfast refusal could set the stage for a defense based on the 4th amendment as this article discusses.